micmejia/bible-dump/AMPC/Mark/Mark 13.md

-For at that time there will be such affliction (oppression and tribulation) as has not been from the beginning of the creation which God created until this particular time--and [^k]positively never will be [again].
+For at that time there will be such affliction (oppression and tribulation) as has not been from the beginning of the creation which God created until this particular time--and positively never will be [again].